How to talk about the weather in English?

 Summer

-sweltering another word to characterise the weather when there is too much heat.
-It's always sweltering in summer here.
+sweltering Characterizes the weather when there is too much heat It's always sweltering in summer here.

 Autumn

-cosy (British English) or cozy (American English) pleasant, comfortable.
-I miss the Canary Islands.
+cosy / cozy Pleasant, comfortable (British / American spelling) I miss the Canary Islands.
 The beach is so beautiful, and the weather is cosy.

-blustery characterised by strong, gusty winds.
-It can be cold or warm and may be accompanied by other weather conditions such as rain or snow.
-I had to hold onto my hat as I walked to work this morning because the blustery winds were so strong they nearly knocked me over.
+blustery Characterised by strong, gusty winds I had to hold onto my hat as I walked to work this morning because the blustery winds were so strong they nearly knocked me over.

-overcast refers to a cloudy sky with little or no direct sunlight visible.
-The clouds may be low and thick, or they may be high and thin.
-"Overcast" can range from partially cloudy to completely obscured sunlight.
-It is generally cooler and more humid than sunny weather, as the clouds block the sun's warmth and heat from reaching the ground.
-It can also bring precipitation, such as rain or snow, depending on the temperature and humidity.
-I had planned to spend the afternoon at the beach but changed my mind due to the overcast weather.
+overcast Refers to a cloudy sky with little or no direct sunlight visible I had planned to spend the afternoon at the beach but changed my mind due to the overcast weather.
 The grey, cloudy sky and cooler temperatures made it less appealing to go outside.

 Spring

-mild relatively warm, and comfortable temperatures, usually between 50-70 degrees Fahrenheit (10-21 degrees Celsius).
-Mild weather is often described as pleasant and enjoyable, as it is not too hot or too cold.
-It is often accompanied by clear or partly cloudy skies and light winds.
-The forecast for tomorrow calls for mild temperatures and mostly sunny skies, so it should be a great day for outdoor activities.
+mild Relatively warm and comfortable temperatures, usually between 10–21°C The forecast for tomorrow calls for mild temperatures and mostly sunny skies, so it should be a great day for outdoor activities.

-fresh clean, crisp, and energising.
-It is often accompanied by cool temperatures and a light breeze.
-Some people find that fresh weather helps to clear their minds and improve their mood.
-I love waking up to fresh, dewy mornings in the spring when the air is filled with the sounds of birds chirping and the smell of flowers blooming.
+fresh Clean, crisp, and energising; often with cool air and a light breeze I love waking up to fresh, dewy mornings in the spring when the air is filled with the sounds of birds chirping and the smell of flowers blooming.

-breezy characterised by a light wind or gentle breeze.
-Breezy weather is often described as refreshing and invigorating and can be especially enjoyable on hot or humid days.
-A moderate breeze can help to disperse heat and improve air circulation, making it feel more comfortable outdoors.
-I sat on the porch swing, enjoying the cool evening air and the pleasant breeze as the sun set over the horizon.
+breezy Characterised by a light wind or gentle breeze I sat on the porch swing, enjoying the cool evening air and the pleasant breeze as the sun set over the horizon.

-damp refers to high humidity and is often accompanied by mist or fog.
-This type of weather is often caused by a lack of wind which cannot dissipate the moisture in the air.
-It can also be associated with overcast or cloudy skies.
-The weather was damp, seeping into your bones and making you feel cold and alone.
+damp Refers to high humidity, often with mist or fog The weather was damp, seeping into your bones and making you feel cold and alone.
 The sky was overcast, and the clouds were heavy with the threat of rain.
-The streets were empty as if the gloomy weather had driven everyone inside.

-gusty sudden, temporary increases in wind speed, usually lasting only a few seconds to a minute.
-These winds can be unpredictable, and their speed and direction can change rapidly.
-"Gusty" is often associated with thunderstorms, squalls, and other types of severe weather.
-A truck driver died in a car accident yesterday.
+gusty Sudden, temporary increases in wind speed A truck driver died in a car accident yesterday.
 The accident happened when a strong gust of wind caught the truck by surprise, causing it to lose control and crash on the side of the road.

-stormy windy, rainy, and sometimes snowy or icy.
-It may also include thunder and lightning.
-It was a stormy night, with strong winds and heavy rain battering against the windows.
+stormy Windy, rainy, and possibly snowy or icy, often with thunder and lightning It was a stormy night, with strong winds and heavy rain battering against the windows.

-showery characterised by light rains that last for a short period of time.
-It's a sunny day today.
+showery Characterised by light rains that last for a short time It's a sunny day today.
 It was mostly showery last week.

 Share this content on social media